r-saba/blog/src/markdown-pages/post-1.md

 keywords: "gatsby, javascript, react, static website, why gatsby js"
 ---

 In a world with so many JavaScript frameworks such as React, Vue, heck even Next, why Gatsby?
-The short answer is, none of those frameworks are the target market of Gatsby.
+Because none of those frameworks do what Gatsby does.

 <h2>Speed, that's why!</h2>